-Parents of minor children should designate a guardian for their minor child in their Will, regardless of their financial resources.
-If the parents are incapacitated or pass away, the Probate Court will appoint a guardian for the child.
-Although the Probate Court always bases its decision on the best interest of the child, the parents' proposed guardian is presumed to be the best choice unless the proposed guardian is unfit or unable to serve.
+If the parents pass away, the Probate Court will appoint a guardian for the child.
+The Probate Court bases its decision on the best interest of the child, but generally speaking, the parents' proposed guardians are deemed to be the best choice unless they are grossly unfit or unable to serve.

 The advantages of designating a Guardian for your minor child:

-You eliminate or minimize family conflicts that might occur over who will care for your child.
-For example, there are many cases in which maternal and paternal grandparents have sued forr guardianship of a grandchild when both parents have passed away.
+- You eliminate or minimize family conflicts that might occur over who will care for your child and handle your child's funds.
+For example, there are many cases in which maternal and paternal grandparents have sued for guardianship of a grandchild when both parents have passed away.

 Issues to think about when choosing a Guardian for your minor child:

-Is the prospective Guardian willing to serve?
+- Is the prospective Guardian willing to serve?
 Make sure you discuss this with the proposed guardian.
-It is obviously an enormous undertaking for them.
+It is obviously an enormous undertaking.